fieldmaps/global-admin/README.md

    5. Apply topology cleaning to ensure the integrity of the final result.
    6. Create higher admin levels by dissolving based on attributes.
    7. Clip all layers to desired global admin 0 layer.

+## Methodology: Attributes

+Tabular data is split into the following sheets:

+- join: ID codes used for describing hierarchal relations
+- adm0: country level metadata
+- adm1 - adm5: names, types, and codes for individual layers

+The join table uses ID codes that are generated uniquely for this project.
+ID's generated use the 3-letter ISO code to identify the country (admin 0 level), followed by sequential blocks of 3 numbers for every admin level.
+For example, the following would represent the first admin units of each level for Tanzania:

+- Admin 0: `TZA`
+- Admin 1: `TZA001`
+- Admin 2: `TZA001001`
+- Admin 3: `TZA001001001`

+Codes are automatically generated sequentially and using this coding, so if admin 1 contained three regions coded (`TZ00`, `TZ02`, `TZ04`), the output would still be (`TZA001`, `TZA002`, `TZA003`).